Filters

 Are lacquered and brass desks hard to maintain?

-They show fingerprints and dust more than oiled wood, so they need occasional wiping to keep their shine.
+They show fingerprints and dust more than oiled wood, so they need the occasional wipe to keep their shine.
 The upkeep is the cost of the glamour.